London is full of an endless list of things to do, but did you know there’s also a lot of great day trips from London?

 Highlights: Windsor Castle, Windsor Great Park, Savill Gardens, shopping.

 Journey: 30-38 mins.
 Trains leave about every 15 mins from London Waterloo.

 Why go?
 Set along the Thames, this pretty area surrounds Hampton Court Palace.
 The 16th-century former residence of Henry VIII is surrounded by gardens and a huge maze visitors can get lost in.

 Highlights: Hampton Court Palace dominates this day trip and takes a few hours to see it all.
 Relax afterwards in a nearby pub or cafe.

 Journey: 1hr from either London Paddington or London Marylebone

 Why go?
+Oxford is one of the best day trips from London.
 World famous Oxford needs no introduction from me and visitors flock here to see the University and historic sites.

 Highlights: Oxford University buildings and Bodleian Library, Blenheim Palace, Oxford Botanic Gardens, Radcliffe Camera, Oxford Castle, Oxford National History Museum, and a plethora of other museums

 Read my day trip guide to Oxford here.